Quantum Universally Composable Oblivious Linear Evaluation: Preliminaries

-Let us now see how the Heisenberg-Weyl operators $V^b_a$ act on the so-called \textit{generalized Bell states}.
-Its understanding is crucial as this forms the main builing block of Bob's attack to the protocol.
-Again, we refer the interested reader to \cite{DEBZ10} for a more detailed analysis about generalized Bell states and their applications.
-We start with the definition of the \textit{seed} Bell state $\ket{B_{0,0}}$,
+Finally, let us see how the operators $V^b_a$ act on the so-called \textit{generalized Bell states}, since Bob's attack to the protocol is based on that.
+We start with the definition of the \textit{seed} Bell state

 where the map $\ket{\psi}\rightarrow\ket{\psi^*}$ is defined by taking the complex conjugate of the coefficients: